-Planning a visit to Ho Chi Minh City (HCMC)?
-Discover Ho Chi Minh City 5 days itinerary for first-timers or if you are returning to spend longer in this vibrant city.
+Are you planning a visit to Ho Chi Minh City (HCMC)?
+Read on and discover our Ho Chi Minh City 5 days itinerary for first-timers, or if you are a return visitor spending longer!

 Many travellers only give HCMC 2 or 3 nights but we would encourage you to plan to spend more time there at least 5 days.
 We recommend that you visit HCMC if: